 The app then goes to work checking your particular flight against the International Flight Rights rules and lets you know what you’re entitled to.
 Makes for a great negotiating tool when airlines try to jerk you around.

 Google Maps is a great tool while traveling.
-In some parts of the world it might not be the most complete but in general it’s the first place I go.
+In some parts of the world it might not be the most complete but in general it does a really good job.

 What are your favorite Travel Apps?
 We’re always on the lookout for something new so let us know what we missed.
 As always, happy travels!